rosmanov/chrome-bee/README.md

 # About

-*Bee* (_Browser's external editor_) is a Google Chrome (Chromium) extension for editing form `textarea` fields with an external editor.
+*Bee* (_Browser's external editor_) is a Google Chrome (Chromium) extension for editing form `textarea` fields and fields having `contenteditable` attribute on (e.g. *Google+* uses such kind of input field) with an external editor.

 # Requirements